 Also known as 360 deals, arrangements where record labels may get a percentage of such things like merchandise sales and endorsements in exchange for actively developing such opportunities for their artists.

 Indie labels have been doing this kind of thing on a much more informal basis for years, and often for no additional cash.
 It seems that indie labels have known for a long time that a label needs to be invested in everything an artist does for both to be successful.

 Major labels are supersized corporations, so it's no wonder their contracts are so complicated.
 Contracts with indie labels can be drawn up with the label and the artists working together on terms that suit all parties.
-As long as you cover the term of the deal, the music to be released, how the money will be split up, expense caps, advances and stock issues, you're good to go.
+As long as you cover the terms of the deal, the music to be released, how the money will be split up, expense caps, advances, and stock issues, you're good to go.

 Your Deals Can Be Fair for Everyone

 Who wins when a musician is tied into a deal they desperately want out of?
 A record deal doesn't have to be a life sentence for a label to make money.
 Mutually beneficial relationships are good for business.
 That which is fair for labels and fair for artists are not mutually exclusive, and independent labels have had this figured out for a while.